-Feather MVC-based widgets differ from the standard Sitefinity CMS widgets by their design and functionality.
-These widgets come with new property editors based on the Bootstrap framework and AngularJS.
-For the UI of these widget Feather provides predefined packages based on different frontend frameworks that provide built-in styling options for your website.
+Feather MVC-based widgets come with property editors based on the Bootstrap framework and AngularJS.
+For the UI of these widgets, Feather provides predefined packages based on different frontend frameworks that provide built-in styling options for your website.

-The following tutorial demonstrates how to create a new Feather MVC widget.
+The following procedure demonstrates how to create a new Message widget.

 NOTE: The Raw helper method is introduced in MVC 3 and it helps to output any HTML without encoding it.
 You use the Raw method only when you trust the source of the embedded resource.
 In case you want to ensure your HTML content is safe, leverage Sitefinity CMS HTML sanitization.